techidaily/site-android-frp/source/_posts/the-complete-guide-to-realme-11-pro-frp-bypass-everything-you-need-to-know-by-drfone-android.md

 It is a bit difficult, and you won't be able to access it in any recent Android version.
 Also, the mobile needs to be connected to the WiFi network for the Talkback feature to work seamlessly.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QPAKth3O_5c?si=M69YSY0Mk_gsdU0Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## 2.2.
 How to Bypass Google Account on Realme with PC ？

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/1KKovVi9epE?si=EF7KA7b4KsEpWA-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 1. Realme FRP Tool